 Sri Lanka's army defeated separatist Tamil Tiger rebels in May 2009 after 26 years of brutal civil war.

-But allegations of atrocities during the closing stages of that war have dogged the government ever since it ended.
-The Tamil Tigers were also accused of abuses.
+Allegations of atrocities during the closing stages of that war have dogged the government ever since it ended.
+The rebels were also accused of abuses.

-The government has strenuously denied all such allegations and insist they are on the path of reconciliation and rebuilding Sri Lanka's devastated north.
+The government has strenuously denied such allegations and insist they are on the path of reconciliation and rebuilding Sri Lanka's north.

 What happened in the war?

 After independence from British rule, increasingly assertive Sinhala nationalists, resentful of what they saw as British favouritism towards minority Tamils, began to fan the flames of ethnic division.

 A Tamil separatist movement gained momentum during the 1970s when a number of armed Tamil groups emerged in the north and parts of eastern Sri Lanka.

 But in 1983 the insurgency was transformed after a brutal anti-Tamil backlash following the killing by insurgents of 13 soldiers spread throughout the country.

 Many thousands of Tamils left the country.
 Rebel ranks swelled as the campaign for a separate Tamil state was renewed with increased ferocity.

 The Liberation Tigers of Tamil Eelam (LTTE) emerged under the leadership of Velupillai Prabhakaran as a ruthless and highly effective fighting force.
 It came to run what was in effect a shadow state in the north and east.